 The name Bodmin is generally interpreted as “dwelling of or by the sanctuary of monks” from the Cornish “Bod-meneghy”.

-The history of the town can be relived in some of the town's visitor attractions.
-The Shire Hall, where the Visitor Information Centre is based was the former county assize courts
+The history of the town can be relived in some of the town’s visitor attractions.
+For example, the Shire Hall, where the Visitor Information Centre is based was the former county assize courts

 Bod is the Cornish word for abode or dwelling.
 In c975 and 1086 it was spelt Bodmine; in 1100 Botmenei; in 1253 Bodmen; in 1337 Bodman; and in 1522 Bodmyn.

 According to tradition, St Petroc travelled from Padstow to Bodmin early in the 6th century, where he took over an existing monastic settlement established earlier by Uuren, a hermit and later to be known as St Guron.

 The monastery developed acquiring extensive land holdings and during the 9th century Bodmin is believed to have been known as Dinurrin and to have been the seat of the Cornish Bishop Kenstec.

 By the time of the Domesday survey in 1086 Bodmin had become the most important religious centre in Cornwall, with the shrine housing the relics of St Petroc a focal point for pilgrims.
 Bodmin was then the largest town in the county, with a market and 68 dwellings.
 In the reign of Edward I in 1285 Bodmin became a Borough